wagerr-from-builder/wagerr/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to Wagerr Core.

-General Wagerr questions and/or support requests and are best directed to the [Wagerrcurrency Reddit](https://www.reddit.com/r/wagerr/).

-To report critical security issues, email infosec@wagerr.com and/or see the WAGERR bug bounty program on [Bugcrowd](https://bugcrowd.com/wagerrdigitalcash) instead of creating Github issues.

 ### Describe the issue

 ### Can you reliably reproduce the issue?